-Moving away from home is both exciting and scary so take everything one step at a time.
+Moving away from home is both exciting and scary, so take everything one step at a time.
 You will want to begin by deciding on a moving date so that you will be able to plan the rest of the process.
-Keep in mind that each student apartment has their own move-in date.
+Keep in mind that each student apartment has its move-in date.
 Next, you will want to begin packing up your belongings.
-Because you are leaving home for the first time, you may be tempted to bring all of your sentimental knick knacks from your childhood, but refrain from doing so as much as possible.
-You will not want to clutter up your new new housing.
+Because you are leaving home for the first time, you may be tempted to bring all of your sentimental knick-knacks from your childhood, but refrain from doing so as much as possible.
+You will not want to clutter up your new housing.
 Instead, stick with the essentials.
-When you move in, don’t forget to perform a careful walkthrough of your new student housing near TAMUand take pictures so you will not be held accountable for any damage caused before you moved in.
+When you move in, don’t forget to perform a careful walkthrough of your new student housing near TAMU and take pictures so you will not be held accountable for any damage caused before you moved in.

 Even if you have been on your own for a while and understand the basics of how to pack and get along with roommates, there will still be a lot of new factors to consider.
-Unlike dorms on campus, some apartments near Texas A&M University will require you to set up your own utilities.
-Contact your provider prior to moving in to set up an account so you can enjoy a seamless transition.
-Additionally, apartment complexes may require security deposits up front for any damages you or your roommates may cause throughout the year.
-Make sure that you have set aside funds for this fee as well.
+Unlike dorms on campus, some apartments near TAMU will require you to set up your utilities.
+Contact your provider before moving in to set up an account so you can enjoy a seamless transition.
+Additionally, apartment complexes may require security deposits upfront for any damages you or your roommates may cause throughout the year.
+Make sure that you have set aside funds for this fee, as well.
 Once you gain access to the unit, you must immediately inspect the entire unit for any signs of damage and meticulously fill out the inspection sheet.
 This will ensure there are no problems when you move out at the end of the year.

-If you are a graduate student, most likely you have already experienced living in student apartments before, and now you know where some of the best apartments in College Station are located.
+If you are a graduate student, you most likely have already experienced living in student apartments before, and now you know where some of the best College Station apartments are located.
 Though you may have an account with a utility provider, it is important to coordinate with them before your move and transfer your account to a new location.
-At this time, you will also want to thoroughly clean your old apartment including your individual room, bathroom and common areas.
+At this time, you will also want to thoroughly clean your old apartment, including your individual room, bathroom, and common areas.
 If you do not, your previous landlord may charge you for cleaning expenses.
-After packing, moving your items and filling out the inspection sheet, don’t forget to have a conversation about expectations with your new roommates.
-As a graduate student, you will have an intense course load and if there are any noise restrictions or boundaries that must be set in order for you to focus, now would be the time to do so.
+After packing, moving your items, and filling out the inspection sheet, don’t forget to have a conversation about expectations with your new roommates.
+As a graduate student, you will have an intense course load, and if there are any noise restrictions or boundaries that must be set in order for you to focus, now would be the time to do so.

-Whether you are new to College Station, looking for housing off campus or starting graduate school, your housing choice will greatly affect your experience.
-That is why it is helpful to find the best luxury apartments College Station has to offer.
-The Standard in College Station, for instance, provides students with spacious bedrooms, gourmet kitchens, free tanning services, an advanced fitness center and a computer lab with study lounges.
+Whether you are new to College Station, looking for housing off campus or starting graduate school, your housing choice will significantly affect your experience.
+That is why it is helpful to find the best apartments in College Station.
+The Standard at College Station, for instance, provides students with spacious bedrooms, gourmet kitchens, free tanning services, an advanced fitness center, and a computer lab with study lounges.
 Contact our office today to take a tour and discover how great your student life can be.